SimonNtz/SAR_app/README.md

 ## Implementation

-The processing of the satellite images are done using the [SNAP toolbox](http://step.esa.int/main/toolboxes/snap/) and its [Sentinel-1](https://sentinel.esa.int/web/sentinel/toolboxes/sentinel-1) module (S1tbx) in CLI.
+The processing of the satellite images are done using the [SNAP toolbox](http://step.esa.int/main/toolboxes/snap/) and its Sentinel-1 module [S1tbx](https://sentinel.esa.int/web/sentinel/toolboxes/sentinel-1).
 This computation is distributed over multiple nodes within a cloud cluster.
 The global execution is divided in two steps following the MapReduce model.
 Finally, the implementation aims to minimize the execution time.

 *NOTE: in-progress, not fully optimize yet.*